learn-co-students/oo-practice-assignment---use-this-one--oo-practice---use-this-one-1598382523/README.md

     Doctor#patients should return an array of all the Patients for that doctor Doctor#discharge_patient should set a patient’s doctor to nil, only if the patient belongs to the current doctor Doctor#transfer_patient should change a patient’s doctor to another doctor.
 This should only work if the patient belongs to the current doctor.

+## General Feedback
+- Your file structure does not match!
+Yours is `app/models_directory` it should be `app/models`
+- Create a `console.rb` file and start testing your code.
+- You could also start building a small command line application in `run.rb` if you're ahead on labs!